 Your Guide to Health Insurance in The Netherlands

-If you decide to work in the Netherlands, you have to register with the Gemeente at City Hall.
-Once you register, the next thing you need to do is organise health insurance.
+If you decide to live and work in the Netherlands, you have to register with the Gemeente at City Hall.
+Once you register, the next thing you need to do is organize health insurance.
 Every person who lives and works in the Netherlands needs to be insured.
 It’s a legal requirement and after you have registered, you’ve got 4 months to sort out the mandatory health insurance.

 Children under 18 years of age also need insurance, usually under the same insurance provider as their parents, but the insurance cover is free and there are no additional payments.

 If you’re looking for the basic standard health insurance (basisverzekering), which fully covers things like doctor appointments and maternity care, then you can expect to pay approximately 100 euro per month.
 This is the legal minimum for basic health care.
 The government determines what’s in the basic package and offers very high quality and extremely affordable health care to everyone living in the Netherlands.
 After your standard health insurance package, you can then decide to take out further insurance (aanvullende verzekering) to help pay for additional costs, which are not included in your basic insurance.
 This supplementary insurance also covers other types of healthcare, including dental care, alternative medicine, and physiotherapy – which can be very costly without insurance.